This humanoid wolf's fur is snowy white and its eyes piercing blue; it grips an ornate spear in its fist.

 Treasure standard (+1 spear, other treasure)

 Frozen Breath (Su) An adlet's breath is supernaturally cold, and deals an additional 1d6 points of cold damage with its bite as a result.
-Once every 1d4 rounds as a swift action, it can exhale, filling a 10-foot-radius spread around it with frigid air that deals 2d6 points of cold damage and staggers those in the area with numbing cold.
+Once every 1d4 rounds as a swift action, it can exhale, filling a 10-foot-radius spread around it with frigid air that deals 2d6 points of cold damage and staggers those in the area with numbing cold for 1d6 rounds.
 A DC 21 Fortitude save negates the staggered effect but not the cold damage.
 The save DC is Constitution-based.

 Adlets are cunning hunters of the arctic wilds.
 Tall, sinewy, nimble, and very quick, they see themselves as the true heritors of untamed arctic lands, and are offended by any other humanoid species that attempts to settle in such regions.
 Although not normally evil, adlets are very aggressive and warlike.
 They also have no social taboo against cannibalism, and their practice of eating their dead rather than burying them only further builds misconceptions about their morality.